kaz-yos/regmedint/README.md

 downloads](http://cranlogs.r-pkg.org/badges/regmedint)](http://www.r-pkg.org/pkg/regmedint)

-This is an R re-implementation of the regression-based causal mediation analysis methods as implemented in the SAS macro by Valeri and VanderWeele (2013 and 2015).
+This is an R re-implementation of the regression-based causal mediation analysis method, supporting a treatment-mediator interaction term, as implemented in the SAS macro by Valeri and VanderWeele (2013 and 2015).
 The original is found at Dr. VanderWeele’s [Tools and Tutorials](https://www.hsph.harvard.edu/tyler-vanderweele/tools-and-tutorials/).

 This package is meant to be an educational tool.
 Thanks to R’s